Kiran6248/MS2-PokemonGo/TESTING.md

 4. Write some text in the **Feedback** area, check if it allows writing more than 3 lines.
 5. Click the **Submit** button, check if the email is received in the recipient email address.
 6. Click the submit button, check it turns **green** color after submitting, and its text changes to `"Feedback Sent"`.
-7. Check if the page refreshes after form submitting, this doesn't happen and can be considered as a bug.
+7. Check if the page refreshes after form submitting, this happens but the button remains green and does not changes for the new submission.

 * **Footer**